T. Edmund Spinks

 Of Counsel - Lead Attorney Personal Injury Division

-T. Edmund Spinks, is of counsel with the law firm of Patricia Palma, P.A. and is the attorney in charge of the personal injury division of the firm, he has been practicing law in the area of litigation for over 18 years.
+T. Edmund Spinks, is of counsel with the Law Offices of Patricia Palma, P.A. and is the Lead Attorney of the Personal Injury Division and he has been practicing law in the area of litigation for over 18 years.

 Before practicing law, Mr. Spinks served in the Army and trained as a smoke operations specialist and deployed to the Gulf War as a nuclear, biological, and chemical sergeant.
 Following his service in the Army, he was trained and certified as a firefighter and emergency medical technician (EMT) in Florida.
 He was employed by the Polk County Fire Rescue Department, where he became one of the founding members of local Fire Fighter Union, IAFF 3531.

 While working for the fire department, he attended the University of South Florida at Tampa studying politics and international relations.
 Mr. Spinks received a bachelor’s degree with honors in political science and was also awarded a minor in international studies.
 Following graduation from USF, Mr. Spinks was accepted into the Marine Corps Officer Candidate Program at Quantico, Virginia.
 After successfully completing this rigorous program, he was commissioned as a second lieutenant in the United States Marine Corps.